CO2 Sensor App: monitor CO2 concentration, air pressure and air temperature using the Raspberry Pi

 Table View

-You can use the search feature to narrow down the view to just the items you’re interested in:
+You can also use the search feature to narrow down the view to just the items you want:

 FAQ